Overview of current ALRP services:

 The ALRP Referral Project

-Our services include housing, employment, insurance, confidentiality matters, credit, government benefits or public accommodations, wills, power of attorney and guardianship contracts.
-Today, ALRP serves almost 1,500 clients each year in 7 counties surrounding the San Francisco Bay in over 2,000 legal matters, and our volunteer panel numbers over 700.
+Our services include housing, employment, immigration, insurance, confidentiality matters, credit, government benefits or public accommodations, wills, power of attorney and guardianship contracts.
+Today, ALRP serves more than 1,500 clients each year in 7 counties surrounding the San Francisco Bay in over 2,500 legal matters, and our volunteer panel numbers over 700.

 The ALRP AIDS Housing Advocacy Project (AHAP)